 Q: How are classes offered?

 A: Classes are primarily offered using an asynchronous online format.
-There may be times, especially for the practicum classes, when synchronous or, for those seeking a Massachusetts Transition Specialist endorsement, in-person observation will be required.
+There may be times, especially for the practicum classes, when synchronous or in-person observation will be required.
 No face-to-face classes are held on the weekends.

 Q: How large are class sizes?